 Slightly different from the Nikki is the Makura no Sōshi (枕草子, Pillow Book) of Sei Shōnagon (清少納言, 966–1017).
 It is a collection of reminiscences, anecdotes, and very outspoken opinions about the court.
 The tone is light and witty, expressing what the Heian courtiers referred to as okashi (お菓子, "sweet, delicious"), and pioneered the popular genre of short essays known as zuihitsu ((随筆, personal essays and ideas).

-In Nara times statues had been cast in bronze or modelled in dry lacquer or clay, but beginning in the Jōgan era, the Japanese relied mainly on wood.
-The normal technique was to carve the entire statue from one block of wood, left unpainted except for the lips so as not to interfere with the natural aroma of the wood (usually sandalwood).
-This meant that Jōgan statues were usually smaller than those of the Tempyō.
+In Nara's time, statues had been cast in bronze or modelled in dry lacquer or clay, but beginning in the Jōgan era, the Japanese relied mainly on wood.
+The standard technique was to carve the entire statue from one block of wood, left unpainted except for the lips so as not to interfere with the natural aroma of the wood (usually sandalwood).
+This meant that Jōgan statues were generally smaller than those of the Tempyō.
 The fact that the court no longer patronized the Buddhist establishment to the degree it had in Nara meant that there was no more need for massive statues like the Great Buddha of Tōdaiji, whose function seems to have been as much nationalistic as religious.
-The smaller scale also meant that it was no longer necessary to employ the large group of government artisan workers for such projects, and in fact, from the Jōgan era, the tendency toward individual artisans became strong.
-The two most famous examples of Jōgan sculpture are the Yakushi Nyorai (薬師如来, the Healing Buddha of Buddha of Medicine) at the Jingoji (神護寺) in Kyōto and the Shaka Nyorai (釈迦如来, the historical Buddha) at Murōji, south of Nara.
+That also meant that it was no longer necessary to employ a large group of government artisan workers for such projects, and, from the Jōgan era, the influence of individual artisans grew.
+The two most famous examples of Jōgan sculpture are the Yakushi Nyorai (薬師如来, the Healing Buddha of Medicine) at the Jingoji (神護寺) in Kyōto and the Shaka Nyorai (釈迦如来, the historical Buddha) at Murōji, south of Nara.

-Few examples of early Heian painting survive.
+A few examples of early Heian painting survive.
 Most numerous are the mandalas, which were used as meditative aids and are usually found in the form of hanging scrolls or wall paintings.
-Fine examples are found in the Kyōto temples Jingoji and Tōji.
-The only other Jōgan paintings are the fierce representations of Fudō-myōō (不動明王).
-Although a manifestation of the cosmic Buddha, fudō were depicted as grotesque, muscular guardians who subdued the enemies of the faith with the rope and sword they normally carried.
-One of the most representative of these is the yellow fudō of Onjoji Temple.
+Excellent examples are found in the Kyōto temples Jingoji and Tōji.
+The only other Jōgan pictures are the fierce representations of Fudō-myōō (不動明王).
+Though considered a manifestation of the cosmic Buddha, fudō were depicted as grotesque, muscular guardians, who subdued the enemies of the faith with the rope and sword they usually carried.
+One of the most representatives of these is the yellow fudō of Onjoji Temple.

 Freed from the constraints of religion, painting developed in many directions, and the Yamato-e style influenced the development of a singularly Japanese form of decorative art.
 New Chinese artistic traditions continued to be introduced (ink painting, etc.), but by going back to the Yamato-e style, the Japanese continued to produce new forms of quite a distinct character.

-← Previous page (Heian Period - Part 2)
+← Previous part (Heian Period - Part 2)

 - Nussbaum, Louis-Frédéric, Japan Encyclopedia, Harvard University Press 2005